rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-linux-and-mac-os.md

 #### Keychain password message

-If you're running the client on an Ubuntu&reg; system and it asks for a keychain password, run the client with the  `--no-cache` option, as shown in the following example:
+If you're running the client on the Ubuntu&reg; operating system and it asks for a keychain password, run the client with the  `--no-cache` option, as shown in the following example: